slothsoft/example-jdbc/README.md

 If you want to change the database: Just change the Maven dependency in the client and the constant `Database.DATABASE_DRIVER` and `Database.DATABASE_URL`.
 That's it.

-If you want to change the entire implementation, lets say to a document database or an object oriented one: just put a second implementation module in your project and change the one class these classes get instantiated.
+If you want to change the entire implementation, lets say to a document database or an object oriented one: just put a second implementation module in your project and change the one class these classes get instantiated in.

 And if you want to change the client?
 Well just do it.
 Noone is telling you to use a command line interface...

 So in the end you should be able to structure a project with a database well, while using JDBC wrapping the actual implementation.
-If you want to see the entire project, I put it on [GitHub](https://github.com/slothsoft/jdbc-example).
 If there are any questions, I'd love to hear them.

 ## License